Bedis-Mansar/Smart-Garbage-Monitoring-System/README.md

 ## Demo

 The mobile application can be tested with the apk located in the "APK" folder.
 The admin dashbboard is currently hosted on https://smartgarbagecot.me.
 You can view a demo of the mobile application [here](https://www.canva.com/design/DAFYN69sjlA/acsfiw305thY1z000dnFDw/watch?utm_content=DAFYN69sjlA&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton&fbclid=IwAR1izz-2TqcPLJdtSKw7uBJ-D_Sq6kGSzvsrfyzuvgEHQB4Tw-xHEeGGvFQ).
+You can also view a demo of the dashboard [here](https://drive.google.com/file/d/1Gpr57gZQIEIqmYAiYIF9rU8O_P6n51QC/view?usp=sharing).

 ## Technologies